bag0bits/carnode/README.md

-# Docker image for cardano-node 1.30.1 on ubuntu 20.04.
+# Docker image for cardano-node 1.31.0 on ubuntu 20.04.

+CHANGES
+v0.1 cardano-node version 1.25.1
+v0.2 cardano-node version 1.29.0
+v0.3 cardano-node version 1.30.1
+v0.4 cardano-node version 1.31.0 and add cncli

 1. Run build.sh to build the docker image
 2. Use the download-config-files.sh to get the config files